The-alpha-male/alx-low_level_programming/0x00-hello_world/README.md

 Generates the assseembly code and save it in an output file. saves the file with a .s extension instead of .c

+## 3-name

-3-name writes a script that compiles a C file and creates an executable named cisfun
+Writes a script that compiles a C file and creates an executable named cisfun

+## 4-puts.c

-4-puts.c prints "programming is like a building" followed by a new line
+Prints "programming is like a building" followed by a new line

+## 5-print

-5-print uses the printf function
+Uses the printf function

 6-size.c prints the size of various types on the computer